technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ***

 ##### Portalconfig.menu.sections.modules.news
-This module shows all messages from the newsFeedPortalAlerts.json of the current portal regardless of the "read" status.
+This module shows all messages from the newsFeedPortalAlerts.json and the config.json of the current portal regardless of the "read" status.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|